 In TripleO CI, we test each patchset using different jobs.
 These jobs are defined using featureset config files.
 Each featureset config file is mapped to a job template that is defined in tripleo-ci.
 Tempest tests are basically triggered in scenario jobs in order to post validate the a particular scenario deployment.
 The set of tempest tests that run for a given TripleO CI job is defined in the featureset config files.
 You may want to run a popular TripleO CI job with a custom set of Tempest tests and override the default Tempest run.
 This can be accomplished through adding the featureset_overrides var to zuul job config vars: section.
-The allowed featureset_override are defined in the tripleo-ci run-test role.
-This setting allows projects to override featureset post deployment configuration.
+The allowed featureset post deployment configuration.
 Some of the overridable settings are:

-- run_tempest: To run tempest or not (true|false). - tempest_whitelist: List of tests you want to be executed. - test_black_regex: Set of tempest tests to skip. - tempest_format: To run tempest using different format (packages, containers, venv). - tempest_extra_config: A dict of additional tempest config to be overridden. - tempest_plugins: A list of tempest plugins needs to be installed. - standalone_environment_files: List of environment files to be overridden by the featureset configuration on standalone deployment.
+- run_tempest: To run tempest or not (truelfalse). - tempest_whitelist: List of tests you want to be executed. - test_black_regex: Set of tempest tests to skip. - tempest_format: To run tempest using different format (packages, containers, venv). - tempest_extra_config: A dict of additional tempest config to be overridden. - tempest_plugins: A list of tempest plugins needs to be installed. - standalone_environment_files: List of environment files to be overriden by the featureset configuration on standalone deployment.
 The environment file should exist in tripleo-heat-templates repo. - test_white_regex: Regex to be used by tempest - tempest_workers: Numbers of parallel workers to run - standalone_container_cli: Container cli to use - tempest_private_net_provider_type: The Neutron type driver that should be used by tempest tests.